 Blue whales will generally ignore boats but will sometimes approach if curious enough.
 Blue whales have a small dorsal fin set back.
 Their amazing size can generally identify blue whales.

-Best Place to Watch: Monterey Bay, Baja California, California, St Lawrence River and Gulf of St Lawrence.
+Best Place to Watch: Monterey Bay, Baja California, California, St Lawrence River, and Gulf of St Lawrence.

 The bowhead whale grows between 45-65 ft (14-20m) and weighs between 65 and 110 tons.
 Female whales are larger than males.
 They live mainly on krill, copepods, and other small and medium-sized crustaceans.
 They are slow swimmers but can breach, flipper-slap, bobtail, and spy hop.

 Bowhead whales give birth to a single calf after a gestation period of 13-14months.
 They are named for their enormous, distinctive bow-shaped skull.
-They are well adapted to life in freezing temperatures and can break through the ice to create their breathing holes.
+They are well adapted to life in freezing temperatures and can break through the ice to create breathing holes.

 Best Place to Watch : Nunavut, Inuvik